Gender Stereotypes: Definition, Examples, And Research

 • Narrative therapy

 In some cases, locating a therapist who offers the type of therapy you are interested in may be challenging.
 In such situations, online therapy through a platform like BetterHelp can help.
-With BetterHelp, you can connect with a therapist who shares your values and practices the type of therapy you seek.
-Online therapy may benefit those living where access to affirming mental health professionals is limited or where distance or logistics pose barriers to in-person care.
+With BetterHelp, you can connect with a therapist who has your values and practices the type of therapy you seek.
+Online therapy may benefit those living where affirming mental health professionals is limited or where distance or logistics pose barriers to in-person care.

 Getty